More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 Crucially, these stratifications are not static.
 Because capitalist production is constantly being reorganized (through technological change, shifts in demand, the creation of new industries and the destruction of old ones) there are always fresh opportunities for workers in specific sectors to improve their position by acquiring the right skills or entering the right field at the right time.
 Programmers, for instance, have commanded high wages for decades despite being almost entirely unorganized, simply because their labor remained scarce relative to demand.
 Some become consultants; a few, with access to capital and the right niche, become capitalists outright — a trajectory actively encouraged by stock-based compensation.
 The orthodox expectation that proletarianization will eventually flatten these distinctions and produce easy unity is therefore structurally wrong: capitalist dynamism constantly regenerates intra-class stratification even as it dissolves specific instances of it.
 There is no plateau at which the class will have been sufficiently homogenized for unity to become straightforward.[30]

-Until we take these dynamics seriously — and develop organizational practices that actually address them rather than wishing them away — calls for "unity" will continue to ring hollow.
+Without organizational practices that address these dynamics rather than wishing them away, calls for "unity" will continue to ring hollow.

 3. The PMC Debate as Case Study